EVERGi/predict-then-schedule-university-activities/README.md

 ### Execution

-When everything is correctly installed you can execute
+When everything is correctly installed you can execute The forecast is generated when running execute.py script from the forecast directory The final output of the forecast is saved to './resutls/submission_phase2.csv'